Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Computational Experiments

 \subsection{Experimental Setup}

-All the tests are performed on a workstation running Ubuntu 18.04.4, using a single $2.20$ GHZ CPU and $64$ GB of RAM and CPLEX $12.8.0.0$ is used as an optimization solver.
-The time limit is set to $7200$ seconds and the memory limit is set to $40$ GB.
+All the tests are performed on a MacBook Pro running OS X 10.13.6, using a single $2.30$ GHZ CPU, $16$ GB of RAM and CPLEX $20.1.0.0$ is used as an optimization solver.
+The time limit is set to $7200$ seconds and the memory limit is set to $10$ GB.
+The algorithms are implemented as single thread codes in Python.

 For the VNS/TS hybrid heuristic, the penalty parameters $\beta_{tw}$, $\beta_{batt}$, $\beta_{cargo}$ are set to $10$ and the number of tabu iterations per round is set as $\eta_{tabu} = 30$.
 The number of VNS iterations $\eta_{vns}$ and the early stopping criterion $\eta_{early}$ are varied with respect to the number of customers included.
 For the instances with 5, 10, and 15 customers, $\eta_{vns}$ is set to $10$, $20$, and $30$ respectively. $\eta_{early}$ is set to 10 for instances with more than 10 customers and 5 otherwise.
 For the cyclic operator, $N_r$ is set to $2$ when the fleet consists of $3$ EVs or less and to $3$ otherwise.
 The length of each exchange block is randomly selected from $\{1, 2, 3\}$.
 The upper and lower bounds of the tabu tenure are $v_{min} = 5$ and $v_{max} = 15$.
 Parameter $\kappa$ for the annealing mechanism is set to $0.5$.